 HCRF provides funds for essential research equipment, to employ research support staff and fund research grants for new and ongoing research.
-It is overseen by an independent committee, the Hunter Children’s Research Executive, who guides the assessment and allocation of funding for children’s research, in collaboration with HMRI.
+It is overseen by an independent committee, the Children Young People & Families Research Executive, who guides the assessment and allocation of funding for children’s research, in collaboration with HMRI.

 The ReaCH 200 is a group of local businesses and individuals who to contribute to children’s research through HCRF.
 HCRF also holds its own fundraising events, and receives proceeds from various charity functions, raffles and sponsorships.